-As of end of May 2001 I am working at BlueArc (a company developing a new generation of network file servers) where I'm called a senior validation engineer (i.e. I test things).
+Until spring 2002 I worked at BlueArc (a company developing a new generation of network file servers) where I was a senior validation engineer (i.e. I tested things).

 During March 2001 I worked at PruTech, the technology side of the Prudential insurance company, managing their network.
-This job ended abruptly (it's a long story - watch this space :-)
+This job ended abruptly (it's a long story :-()